Persevering

 • Beyond monetary costs, we frequently have to pay for things with our time, which becomes more scarce proportionally to how much we succeed.

-• Hand off work if all the following applies:
+• Hand off work if all the following apply:

 1. You hate doing those tasks.

-2. The other person doesn’t mind doing it or is very good at it.
+2. The other person doesn’t mind doing it or is superb at it.

 3. You don’t mind becoming awful at those tasks.